-It’s unfortunate that HRAs are not well known because they can be a win-win for both employees and employers.
-Here are some of the things you should know before you jump in to a HRA.
+Unfortunately, HRAs are not well known because they can be a win-win for both employees and employers.
+Here are some of the things you should know before you jump into an HRA.

 Important Health Reimbursement Account Information

-If your company is looking for ways to lower costs while offering better coverage, a HRA can be a great option.
+If your company is looking for ways to lower costs while offering better coverage, an HRA can be a great option.

 How Does a Health Reimbursement Account Work?

-The HRA covers out-of-pocket uncovered medical expenses and are often tied to high deductible health insurance.
+The HRA covers out-of-pocket uncovered medical expenses and is often tied to high deductible health insurance.
 The employer might give an allowance of up to $250 per month to cover medical expenses that the employee would normally pay for out of pocket.
-Any expense above the amount available in the account would be paid by the employee.
+The employee would pay any expense above the amount available in the account.

 Who Funds the Account?

 Unlike Flexible Spending Accounts and Health Savings Accounts, Health Reimbursement Accounts are only funded by the employer.
-The other accounts can be funded by the employer or the employee.
-With an HRA the employee does not contribute to the account.
+The employer or the employee can fund the other accounts.
+With an HRA, the employee does not contribute to the account.

 How Does an HRA Save Employers Money?

 Why would an employer want to offer an account that only they can contribute to instead of letting the employee contribute as well?
-Wouldn’t letting employees help pay for their expenses in an HSA help save the employer money?
+Wouldn’t allowing employees to help pay for their expenses in an HSA help save the employer money?

 It’s all about the bottom line.
 HRAs can save employers a lot of money due to something called utilization.